ErikDakoda/vulcan-material-ui/readme.md

 > IMPORTANT: Please note that I have abandoned material-ui-icons in favor of mdi-material-ui because it has a much larger [selection of icons](https://materialdesignicons.com/).

 The package depends from the `vulcan:ui-boostrap` package, which handles the first registeration of many Vulcan core components.
-This dependency will dispappear when Vulcan 1.11.3 is published.
+This dependency will dispappear whith Vulcan 1.12 version.

 To activate the example layout copy the three components to your project and import them: